marianul-commits/Shelfy/README.md

 # Shelfy

-Shelfy is a book app made in Swift using New York Times Book API
+Shelfy is a book app made in Swift using Google Book API

 ## License